signature-opensource/CK-Globalization/README.md

 - Calls to `NormalizedCultureInfo.SetCachedTranslations` can raise `TranslationDuplicateResource` and `TranslationFormatError` these issues are only emitted by `OnNewIssue` and logged.
-  They are not collected (they are also returned to the caller of SetCachedTranslations).
+  They are not collected in the `IssuesReport` (they are also returned to the caller of SetCachedTranslations).
 - `MissingTranslationResource` is emitted whenever a Bad or Awful translation is detected.
 - `FormatArgumentCountError` is emitted whenever a translation format expects less or more arguments than a CodeString placeholders contains.